Thinking Beyond Borders

 There are currently no personal income tax in Oman.

-Oman operates an income tax regime that applies to companies and a wide range of other commercial activities, including general partnerships and limited partnerships, joint venture arrangements and permanent establishments of foreign entities.
+Oman operates an income tax regime that applies to companies and a wide range of other commercial activities, including general partnerships, limited partnerships, joint venture arrangements and permanent establishments of foreign entities.
 An individual is subject to income tax to the extent that they carry on commercial, industrial or professional activities as a ‘proprietorship’.

 Employer and employee contributions are calculated on the aggregate of basic salary and allowances paid in cash and in-kind.
-The gross salary to be included in the calculation is limited to a monthly gross salary amount of 3,000 Omani Rials.
+The gross salary to be included in the calculation is limited to a monthly gross salary amount of 3,000 Omani rials (OMR).
 Employers will need to assign a monetary value to the allowances paid in kind.

 There are no compliance obligations for employees in Oman in the absence of personal tax.